This Project Management Committee Guide outlines the general responsibilities of PMC members in managing their projects.

 will appear there.

 Encourage your new committer to include both the PMC name and the desired account id on the submitted ICLA.
-If both of these pieces of information are provided on the ICLA form, and sent to the correct address (email@example.com) the account will be requested by the person (secretary or assistant) filing the ICLA.
+If both of these pieces of information are provided on the ICLA form; and the ICLA is sent to the correct address (email@example.com); and secretary or assistant can verify a [VOTE][RESULT] for the new committer, the account will be requested by the person (secretary or assistant) filing the ICLA.

 If the new account information is not provided on the ICLA, the PMC chair is responsible to get the new committer's desired account id and request the new account.
 The ASF New Account Request form should be used to send a new account request.
 Should the PMC chair be unavailable for any reason, any ASF member can use the same form in his/her stead.